It is impossible to travel faster than light, and certainly not desirable, as one's hat keeps blowing off. -- Woody Allen

 Q3: How do you do this experiment?

 A3: Suppose you have an accurate timer, which is stopped when a pulse of light goes past it.
 Then you have another exactly the same.
 You bring them close together, synchronize them, and then move them slowly apart (Why slowly?
 You'll find out later).
 Now, fire a laser beam along the line connecting the two timers.
-By looking at the difference of the times recorded by the timers and dividing the distance between the two timers by this, you can measure the speed of light, which we'll call c for short from now on.
+By looking at the difference of the times recorded by the timers and dividing the distance between the two timers by this, you can measure the speed of light, which we'll call for short from now on.
 (It's exactly 299,792,458 meters per second if you do the experiment in a perfect vacuum).
-Now, repeat the experiment but move the laser towards (or away from) the timers at speed v whilst you're firing it.
-You'll notice that your estimate of the speed of light equals c, not c+v or c-v as you would expect if you know nothing about relativity.
+Now, repeat the experiment but move the laser towards (or away from) the timers at speed whilst you're firing it.
+You'll notice that your estimate of the speed of light equals , not or as you would expect if you know nothing about relativity.

 Q4: No, how do you really do this experiment?